Geod24/xdr/README.md

 This is an implementation of serialization and deserialization to the eXternal Data Representation as described in RFC 4506.
 I do not plan on implementing the specification grammar.

+License is AGPLv3.

+Put values into an output range with "xdr.put(value)".
+Get them out with xdr.get!type().